SSH

 Copy

-We can debug the SSH connection by adding from -v, up to -vvvv to the connection, the more vs we add the higher level of information.
+We can debug the SSH connection by adding from -v to -vvvv to the connection; the more vs we add, the higher the level of information.

 !ssh -v server1